-I bought my MAC Dainty Mineralize Blush for Php1,500 from MAC in Mall of Asia.
-It costs Php200 more, but comes with less product, than regular MAC powder blushes.
-MAC Dainty Mineralize Blush weighs 3.2g (0.10 US OZ) while the regular MAC blush weighs 6g (0.21 US OZ).
-It is also available at both Nordstrom and Macy’s for $27.
+I bought mine for Php1,500 from MAC in Mall of Asia.
+It costs Php200 more but comes with less product than regular MAC powder blushes.
+This blush weighs 3.2g (0.10 US OZ) while the regular MAC blush weighs 6g (0.21 US OZ).

 What is your favorite blush?
 Have you tried MAC Dainty Mineralize Blush?
 Or any of the other Mineralize Blushes?